canonical/pebble/README.md

 #### Labels

 In the `labels` section, you can specify custom labels to be added to any outgoing logs.
 These labels may contain `$ENVIRONMENT_VARIABLES` - these will be interpreted in the environment of the corresponding service.
-Pebble also adds its own default labels (depending on the protocol).
+Pebble may also add its own default labels (depending on the protocol).
 For example, given the following plan:
 ```yaml
 services:
   svc1: